fqueiruga/podcaster/NOTES.md

 - The podcast list is initialized in the App component, and passed down to all views via props.
 - The podcasts are stored normalized, in an Object that has the podcast IDs as keys.
 - Improved and tested the *formatDuration* function, to cover more edge cases.

+## Filtering the podcast list

+- The search box is a controlled property.